Recurring revenue: Why it matters and how to boost it

 4. Auto-renewing subscriptions

-Customers subscribe to your service on a recurring basis with automatic renewals until they choose to cancel.
+Customers subscribe to your service on a recurring basis.
+Their subscription automatically renews until they choose to cancel.

-- Convenience: Auto-renewing subscriptions simplify the payment process for customers and ensure uninterrupted service.
+- Convenience: Auto-renewing subscriptions make the payment process simple for customers.
+They guarantee uninterrupted service.

 - Customer retention: Automatic renewals encourage continued usage and reduce churn.